 Brown lentil salad with roasted veg

 Another creation of mine, inspired by Healthy Food Guide magazine.
-Roasted veg are always a winner for me and when you mix them together with lentils you can create a really nutritious meal.
+Roasted vegetables are always a winner for me and when you mix them together with lentils you can create a really nutritious meal.
 This meal is packed full of beta-carotene due to roasted carrots and sweet potato, so yes, good for your eyes!
 For the recipe, go to this page.

 Vegan Hummus, Kidney Beans and Jalapeno Salad